 Keeping your Daypack Safe

 Backpacks are a secure and theft-discouraging way to carry essentials and valuables, but you can’t wear a backpack ALL day.
-Travel daypacks are most vulnerable to theft when you relax for a few minutes on a park bench and set your bag next to you, or when you plop it into a chair nearby while stopping for lunch at a outdoor café.
+Travel daypacks are most vulnerable to theft when you relax for a few minutes on a park bench and set your bag next to you, or when you plop it into a chair nearby while stopping for lunch at an outdoor café.

 When you are traveling solo in an unfamiliar destination, train yourself to always secure your bag.
-In some locations where theft is very common – like Santiago Chile – it’s common for restaurants tables to include a small strap and buckle bolted to the bottom of the table.
+In some locations where theft is very common – like Santiago Chile – it’s common for restaurant tables to include a small strap and buckle bolted to the bottom of the table.
 Customers are encouraged to buckle their purse or day pack to the table to prevent theft.